-I highly recommend making my easy homemade bread to go along with this.
+I highly recommend making my easy no-knead bread to go along with this.
 Or you could even hollow the bread out and serve the stew inside!
 Yum!

 Save this for later!